I’ve pretty much unsubscribed from most email lists.

 But, if you are the diligent sort, and you have enough time on your hands to learn the fundamentals, you can implement a local search strategy by following a few established steps:

-1) List your business on Google Plus by first setting up a personal profile and then adding your business.
-Be sure to verify your email address and business and request your pin.
+1) List your business on Google My Business by first setting up a profile and then adding your business.
+Be sure to verify your email address and business.

 Don’t be tempted to keyword stuff articles or write exclusively for the search engines, but do keep an eye on what pages would best match higher volume keywords and which articles would be suited to answering relevant search queries.